Mikata-Project/FilterNet/README.md

 ## FilterNet
 FilterNet is a ensemble neural network model used for time series analysis.
-It is comprised of a 1D convolutional neural network and fast.ai's ixedInputModel.
+It is comprised of a 1D convolutional neural network and fast.ai's MixedInputModel.
 An example of the network implemented in PyTorch is located in filternet.py and provides the model class along with its corresponding dataset class.
 Links to the abstract, slides, and video of our presentation at PyData Los Angeles 2018 will be provided below.